 Our major concern at the moment is the deep ground repository for nuclear waste that OPG proposes to build within 1km of Lake Huron.

 We wanted to give Inverhuron residents a space to speak for themselves – to share our experiences of living in the shadow of the world’s largest nuclear generating station.
+Update: an in-depth examination of how the Joint Review process has worked.

 We also maintain a collection of articles, news stories, research, legal documents, and public reports about the practices of the nuclear industry.